uvarc/rc-learning/content/notes/building-containers/index.md

 - (Recommended) There is a much faster dependency solver than conda - micromamba.
 If you use it as the base image, see [here](https://github.com/mamba-org/micromamba-docker#quick-start) and [here](https://github.com/mamba-org/micromamba-docker#activating-a-conda-environment-for-entrypoint-commands) for instructions.
 - Use the suggested `COPY` and `ENTRYPOINT` statements.
 - After you're done, compare with the [official Dockerfile](https://github.com/qiime2/vm-playbooks/blob/0fda9dce42802596756986e2f80c38437872c66e/docker/Dockerfile) and image size.
 What is the biggest reason for the difference?

+## General Remarks

+- Play with different base images and package managers.
+- If you encounter a Docker statement that you have not used before, first check the official documentation for best practices.
+- A comprehensive list of dependencies may be lacking.
+Some developers may not specify any at all.
+You will have to rely on a combination of experience, error message, and web search.
+(Most likely all of the above.)
+- Especially for Python packages, versions may be too permissive or too restrictive such that, in either case, a future installation of the application will fail.
+(I have encountered both.)
+Tweak the versions until it works.
+- The next step is "multi-stage build" which is covered in the [Minimal Containers](/workshop/minimal-containers) workshop.
+There you will learn how to distinguish between buildtime versus runtime dependencies and separate them out.

 # Clean Up